forem/forem/docs/backend/roles.md

 Some bugs can only be seen for users with specific roles.
 You will need to change the role to reproduce a problem.

-## How do we implement roles in DEV.to?
+## How do we implement roles in Forem?

 Roles are implemented in this application using [Rolify][1].
 The list of roles can be found in [app/models/role.rb][2] and you can search for [has_role in the